 If you prefer an alpine style of mountaineering, that is also possible.
 Moreover, Nepal has many unclimbed peaks that are waiting to be conquered.

 Trekking, a walking activity that can be a simple single-day pleasure to a thrill-seeking multi-day adventure, is perfect for Nepal with its unique landscape.
-You name it and you can do any kind of walking in Nepal.
+You name it and you can do any kind of trekking in Nepal.

 You can go for a hike of few hours where you reach the top of a mountain to enjoy the splendid views.
 You can walk for days in the Himalayan foothills with the Himalayan giants up in the distance with its floating heads.
 You can walk among the Himalayan mountains, cross hair-raising passes, enter windy valleys and get lost in the breathtaking mountain arenas for days and weeks.